LimROTS

 Arguments

-object or a matrix where rows represent features (e.g., proteins, metabolites) and columns represent samples.
-The values should be log-transformed.- B
+A SummarizedExperiment object, where rows represent features (e.g., proteins, metabolites) and columns represent samples.
+The values should be log-transformed.

 An integer representing the amount of bootstrap iterations.
 Default is 1000.